 • Physical and Mental Standards: It is recommended that students explore their reaction to all kinds of body fluids, unpleasant odors, and dangerous/contagious diseases.
 Students must be in adequate physical and mental condition to participate and function within the program and clinical environment.
 Read the Physical and Mental Standards chart for more information.

 • CPR and Hospital Orientation: All students will be required to have CPR certification by the date of their first clinical.
 All accepted students will have the opportunity to take CPR training (AHS 106) and receive proper certification determined by the program coordinator.
 Students that plan to seek certification outside of the college must have Healthcare Provider training through the American Heart Association or American Red Cross.
 A copy of certification must be submitted to the department's Health Records Assistant.
-Yearly attendance at the Hospital Orientation presented on campus is mandatory.
+Yearly completion of Hospital Orientation is mandatory.

 • Program Costs: In addition to tuition, fees, and books, other costs may include but are not limited to an equipment bag ($90), stethoscope ($50), shoes ($90), insurance ($30/year), a physical ($100) and vaccinations ($130), Self Assessment Exam ($140); Review Seminar ($250) and AARC membership ($50/year).
 AARC membership, insurance, Self Assessment Exam and Review Seminar are assessed in tuition.
 Dollar amounts are estimates.